West Wycombe: The lost village of Haveringdon

 The next major influence on West Wycombe was the Saxons.
 The hillside was once again occupied, and the newly established settlement was named Hæferingdune (Hill of Hæfer's people in Old English).
 The name later evolved into Haveringdon.

-The site retained religious importance: a church is said to have been erected by St Birnius (who later became the bishop of the West Saxons in AD 635).
+The site retained religious importance: a church is said to have been erected by St Birinus (who had become the bishop of the West Saxons in AD 634).

 A Norman watch tower is also said to have been built on top of the hill.

 Haveringdon's population is believed to have been greatly reduced by the Bubonic Plague (Black Death) in the 1340s.
 By the 18th century the village had been resited in the valley along the Oxford Road, and renamed due to its geographical features and position: "West" because it was west of High Wycombe.
 Both settlements are in the Wye Valley and the word "Combe" derives from the Old English/Brythonic word for "valley".
 According to local records there were just two ratepayers left in Haveringdon in the 19th century.